Projects here include:

 YouthWyze – an innovative online multi-channel digital space for youth to youth communication, life skills learning, and better connecting young people to SRHR services.
 YouthWyze uses social and behaviour change communication across Facebook, Instagram, Tik Tok, twitter and radio and reaches over 5 million young people across Africa.

 At regional and country levels young people discuss their needs and those of their peers in health and SRHR and take part in advocacy with those in power, to change things for the better.
-They also think through and plan how to better support young people representing other young people in structures like provincial health committees, national task teams, regional economic commissions, or local government.
+They also think through and plan how to better support young people representing other young people in structures like provincial health committees, national task teams, regional economic communities, or local government.

-It allows young people to protect themselves against unwanted sex and unwanted pregnancy, to prevent and report abuse, to have safe sex if and when they decide to, to better communicate their needs and boundaries to others, and to engage in healthier relationships, and, later, in ‘adulting’.
+It allows young people to protect themselves against unwanted sex and unintended pregnancy, to prevent and report abuse, to have safe sex if and when they decide to, to better communicate their needs and boundaries to others, and to engage in healthier relationships, and, later, in ‘adulting’.

 The Adolescent Impact Centre